LM-15/Markdown/README.md

 * Put the link text in brakets, then past the URL in parentheses right after that with no spaces:
   * [Fun, seasonal Demilked link](https://www.demilked.com/upcycling-old-doll-houses-samantha-browning/)
 * Or just paste the full URL

+## Quoting
+* Quote text with a greater than sign:
+  * In the words of Dracula:
+  * > I vant to drink your blood
+* Quote a command/code using single backticks before and after a piece of text:
+  * Use the `Instances` table to...

 ## Add tables:
 Add a list of column headers separated by subfield markers; then in next row add hyphens and subfield markers to separate the headers from the content, then add content separated by subfield markers: